What is the Roma Pass? Is it worth getting one?

 If you decide you want one of these passes, one option can be to purchase it once you land.

-You can if you like, but there is no need.
-Although the pass is good for use on Rome's buses and the Metro, the train taking you into the center from Fiumicino airport, The Leonardo Express, is not covered by the Roma Pass, so it's not necessary to buy the pass until you are in town.
+You can if you like, but it's not that useful.
+Although the pass is good for use on Rome's buses and the Metro, the train taking you into the center from Fiumicino airport, The Leonardo Express, is not covered by the Roma Pass, so having the pass at the airport doesn't save you any money yet.

-And after a long flight, and fighting crowds, and waiting for luggage, wouldn't it be nicer to just get to your hotel and settle in?
-I'd recommend either prepurchasing the pass online, or buying it in town once you are ready to get started sight-seeing.
+After a long flight, and fighting crowds, and waiting for luggage, wouldn't it be nicer to just get to your hotel and settle in?
+I'd recommend either pre-purchasing the pass online, or buying it in town once you are ready to get started sight-seeing.

 As for Ciampino, most people tend to take a taxi, or one of the inexpensive buses, SIT or Terravision, to get into Rome center, and the pass does not include these as free transportation (it does sometimes offer small discounts on these buses.)

 There are two ways to look at this: the first is convenience and ease of use.
 The second is purely economical:

 The biggest convenience of the pass is the "VIP Skip the Line" aspect.
 It's nice to know you can just show up and go right to the front of the line.
 This is most important at the Colosseum, where lines can be long, particularly in high season.